Facts Regarding Life Without Parole

 1. Despite popular belief, LWOP is not a "humane" alternative to lethal injection.
 It is simply another form of the death penalty--death by incarceration.

-2. There are over 52,000 people serving LWOP in the United States, compared with fewer than 100 in the entire continent of Europe.
-The number of LWOP-sentenced European prisoners would not even begin to fill a single yard in one of California's 33 prisons.
+2. There are over 53,000 people serving LWOP in the United States (and another 44,000 serving “de facto LWOP” (sentences that exceed the human lifespan if carried out in full)), compared with fewer than 100 in the entire continent of Europe.
+The number of LWOP-sentenced European prisoners would not even begin to fill a single yard in one of California's 35 prisons.

 3. The European Court of Human Rights has held LWOP sentences to be cruel and degrading punishment and a violation of human rights because of their complete denial of hope.